 Since March 2006, we have been involved in several proceedings with Tessera Technologies, Inc. ("Tessera") related to a license agreement (the "License Agreement") entered into in 1996 between Tessera and our predecessor.
-The proceedings generally involve disputes about whether or not Amkor owes Tessera royalties under the License Agreement with respect to certain packages and the termination of the License Agreement.
-The main proceeding that is pending is with the International Court of Arbitration of the International Chamber of Commerce (the "ICC") captioned Amkor Technology, Inc. v.
-Tessera, Inc. (the "2009 Arbitration"), which we initiated in August 2009.
-In that proceeding, the ICC arbitration panel has previously ruled that royalties are due to Tessera with respect to certain asserted patents and packages and that the License Agreement was terminated by Tessera as of February 17, 2011.
-The arbitration panel reserved for later decision the issues of the amount of royalties and pre-judgment interest due, and the allocation of costs.
-The other pending arbitration proceedings with Tessera include a request for arbitration by Tessera filed in May 2011 seeking undisclosed damages and a declaration that the License Agreement had been terminated, and a continuation of the 2009 proceeding related to three additional U.S. patents.
+The proceedings generally involve disputes about whether or not Amkor owes Tessera royalties under the License Agreement with respect to certain packages, the termination of the License Agreement and post-termination infringement.

-In July 2012, Tessera filed a complaint in the U.S. District Court for the District of Delaware.
-The complaint seeks injunctive relief and damages with respect to Amkor's alleged infringement of one of the U.S. patents (U.S. Patent No. 6,046,076, the "'076 patent") that the arbitration panel found to be royalty bearing in the 2009 Arbitration.
-In November 2013, the parties agreed to stay the Delaware litigation.
+2009 Arbitration: In a proceeding with the International Court of Arbitration of the International Chamber of Commerce (the "ICC") initiated in 2009 (the "2009 Arbitration"), an arbitration panel ruled that royalties are due to Tessera with respect to certain asserted patents and packages and that the License Agreement was terminated by Tessera as of February 17, 2011.
+In the second quarter of 2014, the arbitration panel awarded Tessera \$113 million plus interest for these past royalties due under the License Agreement.
+In October 2014, the Superior Court for San Francisco County formally confirmed the arbitration panel's award and entered judgment against Amkor for \$113 million plus \$15 million of pre-judgment interest and post-judgment interest at 10% per annum from the date of the judgment until payment is made (the "California Judgment").

-In February 2013, we filed a petition in the Superior Court for San Francisco County to vacate or correct a portion of the arbitration panel's interim order relating to the panel's authority to award royalties for the period after the termination of the License Agreement.
-The Superior Court has denied our request and we have appealed that decision to the California First District Court of Appeal.
+California Actions Related to the 2009 Arbitration (the "California Actions"): In February 2013, we filed a petition in the Superior Court for San Francisco County to vacate or correct a portion of the arbitration panel's ruling relating to the panel's authority to award royalties for the period after the termination of the License Agreement.
+The Superior Court denied our request.
+Our appeal to the California First District Court of Appeal is pending.